o-ran-sc/o-du-phy/docs/PTP-configuration_fh.rst

 requests for current port state and comparing it with the expected value.
 This verification should be done before initialization.

 *notes.
-“SLAVE” is the only expected value in this release; only a non-master scenario is supported currently.*
+“SECONDARY” is the only expected value in this release; only a non-primary scenario is supported currently.*

+*notes1.
+Inclusive language terms were used except for the PTP traces where the source code has not been updated to support the inclusive language terms yet.*

 .. |image0| image:: media/image3.png
    :width: 2.52364in